Richard D. Zanuck: Death

-Zanuck died on July 13, 2012, of a heart attack at his home in Los Angeles.
-The Beverly Park home he had lived in until his death was sold for $20.1M in July 2012.
+Zanuck died from a heart attack at his home on July 13, 2012, at the age of 77.
+His mansion, located in the Beverly Park section of Los Angeles, was sold for $20.1 million later that year.
 On February 25, 2014, 20th Century Fox opened the Richard D. Zanuck Production Building at its Los Angeles studios.
 "Richard was a true giant of our industry for over five decades", Fox chairman and CEO Jim Gianopulos said at the dedication ceremony.
 "He was family, and an integral part of our legacy.
 We couldn't find a building worthy of him, so we built one."
 The ceremony was attended by Zanuck's widow, Lili Fini Zanuck, his sons, and four of his nine grandchildren.

 Filmography

 He was a producer in all films unless otherwise noted.